 As always, the images you use on OTAs, your website, and social media must also be concurrent with the actual guest experience.
 We all know the repercussions if one falls short of this: negative reviews leading to a tarnished reputation and declining sales.

 The most important features of the images of your hotel, however, haven’t changed: They must be bright and clean.
 Even if a room is spotless, if it is not well-lit, it will appear less clean, so get the lighting right and remove unnecessary clutter!

-How to Use Images in a Post-COVID World
+How to Optimize OTA Images in a Post-COVID World

 No doubt COVID-19 has caused guest behavior to change for the long term.
 Guests will rightfully demand cleanliness and will need reassurance that they are safe.
 Images that reinforce this messaging will have a strong positive psychological impact.
 Remember: bright and clean!

 It’s important to note, too, that this desire for a “clean” stay is nothing new.
 Guests have always expected and desired certain levels of cleanliness.
 Your goal, then, is to simply amplify the existing story of cleanliness to help guests be more aware of your efforts, while taking the additional necessary precautions to minimize risk.
 Ultimately, the objective is to remind and, yes, show that you’ve always cared about your guests’ health.